-There’s one obvious reason to go for the Chase Freedom Unlimited® card, and it comes in a pair of two.
+There’s one big reason to apply for the Chase Freedom Unlimited card, and it comes as a pair: 1.5% and 1.5%.

-This card offers double cash back for the first 15 months on all purchases.
-That’s 3% on restaurants, groceries, gas, shopping, and more up to $20,000.
+Typically, the Chase Freedom Unlimited card offers a flat 1.5% cash back on purchases.
+However, this card offers double cash back for the first 15 months on all purchases.
+That’s a total of 3% on restaurants, groceries, gas, shopping, and more up to $20,000.

-That’s basically a $600 welcome bonus, folks.
-But you have to read in between the lines.
+That’s up to a $600 welcome bonus, folks.
+But you have to read between the lines.

 - Annual Fee: $0